 When you license an image, Creative Cloud apps that support library-linked assets—Photoshop, Illustrator, and InDesign—will automatically update all linked instances of the image to the licensed, high-resolution version without the watermark.

-For more information, see Creative Cloud Libraries with Adobe Stock and Linked Assets and Using Adobe Stock.
+For more information, see Using Adobe Stock.

 Creative Cloud Market is a collection of high-quality, curated content by creatives, for creatives.
 Creative Cloud subscribers can access assets from Market for free on desktop and mobile devices (via Creative Cloud connected apps), choosing from an incredible selection of vector graphics, icons, patterns, UI kits, and more.
 Creative Cloud subscribers can download up to 500 unique, royalty-free assets each month.
 This powerful new service lets creatives seamlessly find assets to build upon, manipulate, and modify to jumpstart their creative process.

-For more information, see Creative Cloud Market assets.
+For more information, see Creative Cloud Market.